 An introduction to the study of comparative politics.
 A survey of political concepts (including representation, legitimacy, the state), ideologies, institutions and processes as applied to selected industrial democracies, authoritarian, totalitarian, communist regimes, and "developing" countries, ending with a discussion of ethics from a comparative political perspective.

-Goal: 05- Hist/Soc/Behav Sci 08- Global Perspective Course Frequency: Fall: All Years Spring: N/A Summer: N/A
+Goal: 05- Hist/Soc/Behav Sci 08- Global Perspective Course Frequency: Fall: All Years Spring: N/A Summer: N/A international organization.
+Students will be involved in case studies and problem resolution.

 POL 255 Model United Nations